NHL Betting Guide

 Be careful of Asian handicaps and European Handicaps: These are markets that function like a puckline but are based on regulation time only.
 Asian bookies offer the Asian version which is straight forward and easy to understand.
 The European handicap is more confusing to American bettors.
 This is a 3-way market.
 If the odds are Home -1 and the home team wins by exactly 1, the correct wager was draw.
 In this case bettors taking home -1 and away +1 both lose.
 Again, these NHL alternatives to puckline are uncommon, but are worth being aware of.

 Do understand that the above list of NHL wagering options is not comprehensive.
 At some sites you can bet the outcome of specific periods.
 You can also bet the game in-play at many of them.
-For players in some markets, Bet365 (no US players) has live streams of NHL games right on their website.
+For players in some markets, live streams of NHL games can be found on bookies’ websites.
 For those in the US, Bookmaker, Bovada and BetOnline are decent sites to check for coverage of NHL in-play betting.
 Some of these also have prop bets such as if a player will score in the match, or scorecast betting.
 The latter is a wager generally at big odds where you pick which players will score first combined with which team will win the game.

 Understanding the Betting Market